 Students at the Yale Institute of Sacred Music and either professional school, Divinity or Music, have many unparalleled opportunities for interdisciplinary exchange: through Colloquium, in which all Institute students enroll, and through other offerings including faculty-led study tours open to all ISM students.
-In 2003-2004 the ISM's tour will be to Sweden with a sojourn in Copenhagen.
-The tour will offer participants excursions and rich possibilities to see, hear, and learn in every ISM discipline - Choral Conducting, Liturgical Studies, Organ, and Religion and the Arts.
-The ISM will cover most expenses of the tour for its students.
+In 2003-2004 the ISM traveled to Sweden with a sojourn in Copenhagen.
+The tours offer participants excursions and rich possibilities to see, hear, and learn in every ISM discipline-Choral Conducting, Voice, Liturgical Studies, Organ, and Religion and the Arts.
+The ISM covers most expenses of the tours for its students.